grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

     EOF
    ```

-   The first argument to the script is the file containing JSON from evaluating the Jsonnet.
+   The first parameter of the script is a JSON file containing Kubernetes resources.
-   The second argument is the name of the specific container.
+   The second parameter of the script is the name of a container.
    To retrieve the arguments from the distributor for a Tanka environment:

    ```bash
    <PATH TO SCRIPT> <(tk eval environments/default) distributor
    ```

-   The script outputs something like the following:
+   The script outputs results that are similar to the following:

    ```console
    -consul.hostname=consul.cortex-to-mimir.svc.cluster.local:8500